 Catriona was born in Washington, DC and grew up in the United States, Kenya, Madagascar, Yemen, and Morocco.
 She read English at St Edmund Hall, Oxford and is a graduate of the Creative Writing MA at the University of East Anglia.
 Her debut Rawblood (W&N, 2015) won Best Horror Novel at the 2016 British Fantasy Awards, was shortlisted for the Author’s Club Best First Novel Award and a WHSmith Fresh Talent title.
 Her second novel, Little Eve (W&N, 2018) won the Shirley Jackson Award 2018, was a Guardian best book of 2018 and won the August Derleth Award for Best Horror Novel 2019.
 Catriona is the only woman to have won the August Derleth Award twice.
 Her short stories have appeared in numerous anthologies.
-Catriona’s third novel, The Last House on Needless Street, will be published in the UK by Viper, the new crime and thriller imprint at Profile Books/Serpent’s Tail.
+Catriona’s third novel, The Last House on Needless Street, was published to acclaim in March 2021 in the UK by Viper, the crime and thriller imprint at Profile Books/Serpent’s Tail.
+Film rights were optioned by Andy Serkis’s The Imaginarium, and the novel, which was a BBC2 Between The Covers pick, has so far sold in over 20 territories.
+Viper will publish Catriona’s fourth novel, Sundial, in March 2022.
 She lives in London and Devon.

 Photo credit © Robert Hollingworth